jbcodeforce/flink-studies/docs/coding/flink-sql.md

     alter table flight_schedules add(dt string);
     ```

-???- question "Create a table as another table by inserting all records (CTAS create table as select)"
+???- tip "Create a table as another table by inserting all records (CTAS create table as select)"
     [CREATE TABLE AS SELECT](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#create-table-as-select-ctas) is used to create table and insert values in the same statement.
 It derives the physical column data types and names (from aliased columns), the changelog.mode (from involved tables, operations, and upsert keys), and the primary key.

     By using a primary key: